 Courses Validation Table

 These validation tables contain most of the courses accepted for our program.
-For the courses that do not show up on this table, please send an email to firstname.lastname@example.org with a scanned copy of your university transcript or the course syllabus for a transcript or course evaluation.
+For the courses that do not show up on this table, please send an email to firstname.lastname@example.org with a scanned copy of your university transcript and the course syllabus for a course evaluation.

 Weight of Admission Requirements